 There is a Bible passage that I interpret differently from many others.
 People don’t like my interpretation, but I think this different view could be a better way of seeing that passage.

 The passage is 1 Corinthians 9:24-27, where Paul talks about running the race so as to win the prize.
-In that passage, I’ve usually heard preachers talk about how Paul wants us to be disciplined and focussed, or how Paul used sporting images positively to encourage healthy competition, or even that we must have a positive body image.
+In that passage, I’ve usually heard preachers talk about how Paul wants us to be disciplined and focused, or how Paul used sporting images positively to encourage healthy competition, or even that we must have a positive body image.

 But I found instead that Paul was doing something radically different.
 My reading of the passage would go something like this [below is my adapted interpretive translation]: